 - Employment length and status;

 It’s important to have this information and know the answers to any questions before you submit an application for a mortgage.
 As with everything in life, the more prepared you are, the better.

 AmOne has a mortgage loan payment calculator to assist you in determining what your monthly payment will be based on the type of mortgage and the interest rate that you receive.
-We also have available the top five things you should know about mortgage loans.

 Banks will also require you to make a down payment on your house, most often 20 percent of the total value of the home.
 Without this, it is unlikely that you will receive a mortgage.
 According to Wells Fargo’s first-time home buyer information, borrowers with under 20 percent have to get private mortgage insurance to protect the mortgage lender in case the borrower stops making mortgage payments.

 There are exceptions to the 20 percent rule, according to the U.S. Department of Housing and Urban Development (HUD).
 If you qualify, a Federal Housing Administration (FHA) backed loan can offer down payments as low 3.5 percent for first time home buyers.